Chapter 0

 You will also need installation media for the following operating systems:

-• Windows 10 Version 22H2 or later - See the Azure Dev Tools page on the CS Support Wiki for instructions.
+• Windows 11 Version 23H2 or later - See the Azure Dev Tools page on the CS Support Wiki for instructions.

-• Look for Windows 10 Education, version 22H2 on the list of software available on the Azure Dev Tools site.
+• Look for Windows 11 Education, Version 23H2 on the list of software available on the Azure Dev Tools site.

 • Your file may vary as Microsoft constantly updates these installers.

-• Ubuntu 22.04 LTS (Jammy Jellyfish) or later - Download from Ubuntu or the K-State CS Mirror
+• Ubuntu 24.04 LTS (Noble Numbat) or later - Download from Ubuntu, an official Ubuntu Mirror (this is usually the fastest option), or the K-State CS Mirror (this is great if you are on campus).

 The original course materials were developed for Windows 10 Version 1803 and Ubuntu 18.04 LTS.
 Some course materials may still show the older versions.
 Students should use the software versions listed in bold above if at all possible, as these assignments have been verified using those versions.
 If not, please contact the instructor for alternative options.
 If you find any errors or issues using the updated versions of these systems, please contact the instructor.